inspec/inspec/docs/reporters.md

 ### html

+This reporter is the legacy RSpec HTML reporter which is retained for backwards compatibility.
+The report generated is not aware of profiles or controls, only containing unsorted test information.
+Most users should migrate to the `html2` reporter for more complete data.

+### html2

-This renders html code to view your tests in a browser.
-It includes all the test and summary information.
+An improved HTML reporter that contains full data about the structure of the profile, controls, and tests.
+The generated report renders html code to view your tests in a browser.

 ## Automate Reporter